seanwu1105/adaptive-huffman-coding/README.md

 return ((item - seq[idx - 1]) & 0xff if idx else seq[idx] for idx, item in enumerate(seq))
 ```

-Second, we convert every byte in the sequence into fixed code by the following method:
+Second, we convert every byte in the sequence into a fixed code by the following method:

 Assume the source has an alphabet (`a[1]`, `a[2]`, ..., `a[m]`) of size `m`, then pick `e` and `r` such that `m = 2^e + r` and `0 <= r < 2^e`.
 We calculate `e` and `r` by the following Python codes.